Nko-okN/PI-MLOPS-STEAM/README.md

 **Exploratory Data Analysis**: With clean data, I conducted EDA, searching for relationships between games using a correlation matrix, identifying patterns, creating rankings of the most played games, and the quantity and types of reviews.
 For this purpose, Python libraries such as matplotlib and seaborn were used.

+## RECOMENDATION SYSTEM
+needs optimization for deployment. work in progress... :worried: